Together 4 Kids provides therapeutic programs aimed at helping children process the uncertainty and distress of homelessness.

 We work directly with children and in collaboration with other homelessness service providers and parents.
 We view parents as allies in our work; supporting them to learn more about their child’s experiences and strengthen positive bonds with their children.

+2012 Together 4 Kids was a finalist in the ‘Excellence in the prevention of, or early intervention in, homelessness’ category as part of the inaugural National Homelessness Services Achievement Awards.
 Together 4 Kids produced Kamamirna Kakirra (Nanna’s Moon) an educational DVD depicting the importance of a connection to culture in the healing process for Aboriginal women and children who are homeless.

 Who is eligible?